NullAllocation/rke2-cluster-starter/README.md

 3. Download RKE2 artifact for "air gapped" installations:

     Some environments present challenges during installation due to internet restrictions.
 Setting up a RKE2 cluster involves a lot of downloads and communication with internet servers.
-A solution for installing in internet restricted environments is to download the artifacts prior to installation and then copy them to the nodes.
+A solution for installing in internet restricted environments is to download the artifacts to the controller prior to installation, and then copy them to the internet restricted nodes.

     ```
     bash download-artifacts.sh